Duck callers quack to victory

 Lieutenant Junior Grade Sherry Herkal said the Yuba-Sutter Naval Sea Cadets have been volunteering at the event for the last few years.

-“Every year this event has gotten bigger and bigger,” said Herkal.
+“Every year this event has gotten bigger and bigger,” Herkal said.
 “It’s been wonderful to come back each year and watch it grow.”

 Nine contestants put their calling skills to the test in the first and most anticipated tournament of the day, the Butte Sink Regional Duck Calling Competition.